Kamal725528/markettingApp/README.md

 Welcome to MarkettingApp, a web application built using Spring Boot, Spring Data JPA (Hibernate), and MySQL.
 The application follows the Spring MVC architecture, comprising controller, service, DTO, entity, and repository layers to provide a structured interaction with the view.
-The front-end is developed using JSP and HTML.
+The front end is developed using JSP and HTML.

 ## Features